-Yes Is innerticut be an italiantian of the conglesses married 19 8 Is inpatient hospitalization of the employee required?
+Yes 8 Is inpatient hospitalization of the employee required?
 9 Is employee able to perform work of any kind?
 (1f "No", skip Item 9) Is employee able to perform the functions of employee's position?
-(Answer after reviewi ing state ement from employer of essential functions of employee's position, or, if none provide ed, after discussing with employee.)
+(Answer after ement from employer of essential functions of employee's position, or, if none • discussing with employee.)